huiw-git/alicemt/mt/cecsi/content/Using-Bulk-Copy-with-the-JDBC-Driver.md

  For more information, see the **allowEncryptedValueModifications** bulk copy option below, and [Using Always Encrypted with the JDBC Driver](../content/Using-Always-Encrypted-with-the-JDBC-Driver.md).

 > [!IMPORTANT]
->  Limitation of the Microsoft JDBC Driver 6.0 for SQL Server \(Preview\), when bulk copying data from a CSV file to encrypted columns:
+>  Limitation of the Microsoft JDBC Driver 6.0 for SQL Server, when bulk copying data from a CSV file to encrypted columns:
 >
 >  Only the Transact\-SQL default string literal format is supported for the date and time types
 >